Thinking of buying a house or refinancing your existing mortgage? Getting the right home loan can save you thousands of dollars.

 Your first move — long before you start home shopping — is to find out where you stand with mortgage lenders and how to improve your position.

 Check your credit reports for problems or errors.
-This won’t give you your credit score, but the information in your credit reports is the basis for your score.
-It takes time to fix any errors so get going as soon as possible before applying for a mortgage.
+This won’t give you your credit score — which is golden rule No. 3 — but the information in your credit reports is the basis for your score.
+It takes time to fix any errors, so get going as soon as possible before applying for a mortgage.

-A cleaned-up credit report can raise your FICO score.
-With a score above 760 (FICO scores range from 300 to 850), you’ll enjoy the best mortgage offers and interest rates.
-The lower your rate, the cheaper your house payments will be.
+A cleaned-up credit report can raise your FICO score, which ranges from 300 to 850.
+Higher credit scores get you the best mortgage offers and interest rates.
+And the lower your interest rate, the cheaper your mortgage payments will be.

 2. Meet with lenders

 Now, you’re ready to meet with a mortgage lender or broker.
 These early chats also prepare you for mortgage shopping, letting you see and compare lenders’ styles.
 Pay close attention to their level of knowledge and how helpful they appear to be.

 Ask them what documents you’ll need to submit when you apply for a mortgage.